See the Final CCP

 Whittlesey Creek NWR Comprehensive Conservation Plan

-Work on a comprehensive conservation plan (CCP) is now underway at Whittlesey Creek National Wildlife Refuge (NWR, Refuge).
-The CCP will describe a long-term vision for the Refuge and establish a management "blueprint" for the next 15 years.
-The plan will ensure that the Refuge fulfills its established purposes, and that management is consistent with the mission and policies of the National Wildlife Refuge System.
+The Comprehensive Conservation Plan (CCP) for Whittlesey Creek National Wildlife Refuge (NWR, Refuge) was approved on July 7, 2015.
+The CCP will guide management of Whittlesey Creek NWR over the next 15 years and will ensure that the Refuge fulfills its established purposes and contributes to the mission of the National Wildlife Refuge System.

 Whittlesey Creek NWR is part of a large wetland complex on the south shore of Lake Superior near Ashland, Wisconsin.
 The Refuge was established in 1999 to protect, restore, and manage coastal wetland and spring-fed stream habitat.
 Restoration of coaster brook trout, an anadromous fish native to Lake Superior, is a high priority for the Refuge.